What is cardiac ablation?

 You can continue on anti-arrhythmia drug therapy.

-For arrhythmias that are brief or temporary, and non-life threatening, patients can be taught certain techniques or ‘manoeuvres’ to slow the heart rate.
+For arrhythmias (abnormal heart rhythms) that are brief or temporary, and non-life threatening, patients can be taught certain techniques or ‘manoeuvres’ to slow the heart rate.

 If you do not experience symptoms very often, you can choose to live with your palpitations.

 Surgery may be necessary for patients with very refractory arrhythmias or be offered at the same time as other heart surgery.

 If you prefer to pay for your own inpatient treatment, we offer fixed price packages to help manage the cost of surgery and care while in hospital.
 As the treatment needs vary from patient to patient, you will need to provide an up-to-date medical report or referral to be reviewed by the agreed consultant.